Get 50% Discount Offer 26 Days

 Site Health Check

 Scroll down to the “Filesystem Permissions” section.
-If permissions are not correctly configured, you’ll see “Not writable” next to the problematic folders.
-This indicates that you need to correct your file permissions.
+If permissions are not correctly configured, you’ll see “Not writable” next to the problematic folders, indicating that you need to correct your file permissions.

 Filesystem Permissions